Awesome-React-Modules/React-Pincode/README.md

 7. Congratulations!
 You have set-up the test server for react-pincode.
 Now just run `npm start` from `test-server` directory to launch the test-server.
 8. You don't need to stop this server, the changes made in the module will be reflected automatically each time you build them using `npm run build`
-9. To watch a video on installation :
+9. To watch a video on installation (Click on the thumbnail):
 [![Watch the video](https://img.youtube.com/vi/DtBObHLaQDA/maxresdefault.jpg)](https://www.youtube.com/watch?v=DtBObHLaQDA)

 ## Contributing